vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/19/002_ApaH.md

 +++
-title = "2.
+title_whitney = "2.
 Praise and prayer to the waters."

 +++
 [Sindhudvīpa.—pañcarcam. āpyam. ānuṣṭubham.]